The laboratory

-EVS-LAURe for Lyon Architecture Urbanisme Recherche brings together researchers from different disciplinary fields (architecture, human and social sciences and engineering sciences), practitioners involved in research and PhD architects.
+EVS-LAURe for Environment City Society - Lyon Architecture Urban Planning Research brings together researchers from various disciplines (architecture, humanities and social sciences, and engineering sciences), practitioners involved in research, and doctoral architects.

-Founded in 2014, LAURe grew out of the transformation of the Laboratoire d'Analyse des Formes - LAF created 25 years ago.
-LAURe has joined the UMR 5600 Environnement, Ville et Société mixed research unit of the CNRS.
+Founded in 2014, LAURe is the result of the transformation of the laboratoire d’Analyse des Formes - LAF, which was created 25 years ago.
+LAURe joined the CNRS's joint research unit UMR 5600 Environment, City and Society.

-EVS-LAURe has been directed since 2023 by Sandra Fiori and Théo Fort-Jacques, professor and lecturer at ENSAL.
+Since 2023, EVS-LAURe has been directed by Sandra Fiori and Théo Fort-Jacques, professor and senior lecturer at ENSAL.

-Research within EVS-LAURe is organized around six axes that address the complexity of processes.
-Each axis questions how to make an architectural project, today and tomorrow, and are articulated with the master's courses carried out with MAP-ARIA members.
+Research at EVS-LAURe focuses on six areas that address the complexity of processes.
+Each area examines how to design architectural projects, today and tomorrow, and is linked to the master's programmes run with MAP-ARIA members.

 Research areas